See listing of Recent and Most Popular articles on the Home Page

 Those getting boosters is up to just over 100 million in seven months, four in ten (44%) of those who are already fully vaccinated, but the curve bent down in February and again in March.
 During March, the FDA announced approval of a second booster for those over 65 and those with certain medical conditions, but the response has been cautious because of a lower sense of urgency than with the initial vaccination and booster.

-In addition, in early November 2021 the CDC expanded vaccination approval for children ages 5-12 and in December 2021 the FDA approved the , Pfizer's Paxlovid.
+In addition, in early November 2021 the CDC expanded vaccination approval for children ages 5-12 and in December 2021 the FDA approved the first anti-viral drug, Pfizer's Paxlovid.
 Despite that, USA fully vaccinated stands at 66%, not bad compared to other large countries, but well behind the best among the 32 countries monitored for this report (see Figures 9A and 9B above).

 A year ago we were debating lock-downs.
 Today with many states fully opened, the debate is whether things are moving too quickly, motivated more by politics than public health.
 It is clear USA is still far below other countries in total vaccination, still regarded as the best defense.
 And, the number of surge-inducing variants continues.